SrgElephant/Schnucks-Coupon-Applier/README.md

   __/home/{user}/Documents__

   with the location of the script.
 In this example, the sca.py script is located in {user}'s Documents.
-This runs sca.py everyday @ 1 am.

   Save the cronjob edit.